Transcendence and linear relations of $1$-periods

-The first two terms only appear for the non-closed cycles.
-They are algebraic numbers and can be expressed as periods of $\A^1$, namely $\int_{[0,1]}\alpha(\gamma(r))d t$ for $r=0,1$.
-Hence every element of $\Per^1$ is a $\Z$-linear combination of explicit periods as claimed. \end{proof}
+The second term only appears for non-closed paths.
+It is an algebraic number and can be expressed as a period integral of $\A^1$, namely $\int_{[0,1]}\alpha(\partial\sigma)d t$.
+We conclude that every element of $\Per^1$ is a $\Z$-linear combination of explicit integrals as stated. \end{proof}